 Hiring managers are likely to have a better view of candidates who explain their record before the background check reveals it.

-How to Run Your Own Pre-Employment Background Check
+How to Run a Background Check on Yourself

-The easiest way to see your background report the way a potential employer will is to use an employment screening service.
+The easiest way to see your background report is to use an employment screening service.
 Then you’ll receive the same information an employer would upon running your background check.

-Not all background-checking companies allow self-background checks.
-GoodHire is one of several companies that offer this service to job hunters.
-Whichever service you choose; make sure it emphasizes compliance with the Fair Credit Reporting Act.
-The FCRA governs the way reporting agencies handle consumer information to ensure accuracy, fairness, and privacy.
+Whichever service you choose, make sure it complies with the Fair Credit Reporting Act (FCRA).
+The FCRA governs how reporting agencies handle consumer information to ensure accuracy, fairness, and privacy.

 To run the report, fill in the same information your employer asks you to provide:

-Background checks are a reality of the job search process.
-They don’t need to be scary.
-By doing a little research ahead of time, you can approach every step of the hiring process with confidence.
+That’s it!
+Soon, you’ll have a copy of your background report in your inbox or mailbox.
+By doing a little research ahead of time, you can approach every step of your job search and the hiring process with confidence.